Shashini09/Shashini09/README.md

 - 👩‍🎓 I’m 2nd Year Undergraduate at **SLIIT**

-- 🔭 I’m currently working on **Health related web app that is being developed using the MERN Stack**
+- 🔭 I have already completed the **Health related web application developed using the MERN Stack**

 - 👯 I’m looking to collaborate **Machine Learning and AI Related Projects**